Nonkosi03/SQL-data-warehouse-project_1/Docs/Data_catalog.md

 ---
 ### 1. Customer Dimension Table>> gold.dim_customers
- --**Purpose: It stores customers information that consist of their demographic and geographic data.
+ - **Purpose**: It stores customers information that consist of their demographic and geographic data.
- --**The Columns are explained below.
+ - **The Columns** are explained below.
- - **Bronze Layer**: Raw data ingested from source systems with minimal transformation.
-- **Silver Layer**: Cleaned, standardized, and joined data ready for analysis.
-- **Gold Layer**: Curated, aggregated, business-ready data optimized for analytics and reporting.

 | Column Name    | Data Type   | Description                                                                                                    |
 |----------------|-------------|----------------------------------------------------------------------------------------------------------------|